Principal risks and uncertainties

 Our approach to risk management

-The group’s Director of Financial Control receives the risk assessments on an annual basis and, with the Group Finance Director, reviews and challenges them with the divisional chief executives.
+The group’s Director of Financial Control receives the risk assessments on an annual basis and, with the Group Finance Director, reviews and challenges them with the divisional chief executives, on an individual basis.
+These discussions are wide ranging and consider operational, environmental and other external risks.
 These risks and their impact on business performance are reported during the year and are considered as part of the monthly management review process.

-Group functional heads including Legal, Treasury, Tax, IT, Pensions, HR and Insurance also provide input to this process, sharing with the Director of Financial Control their view of key risks and what activities are in place or planned to mitigate them.
+Group functional heads including Legal, Treasury, Tax, IT, Pensions, HR, Procurement and Insurance also provide input to this process, sharing with the Director of Financial Control their view of key risks and what activities are in place or planned to mitigate them.
+A combination of these perspectives with the business risk assessments creates a consolidated view of the group’s risk profile.
 A summary of these risk assessments is then shared and discussed with the Group Finance Director and Chief Executive at least annually.

 Key areas of focus this year